theHostileNegotiator/KWBandage/README.md

  Attribute "ImmediatelyEnabled" was missing, added it in with default "false"
  * Modules\SpecialAbilityUpdate:
  Attribute named "Face Target" has the wrong default value.
 It should be "true".
+ * W3DMesh.cs
+ Vertex Color mixes Red and Blue, quick fix done on Line 424 and 426